GlobalLives/globallives/wp-content/plugins/quick-pagepost-redirect-plugin/readme.txt

 * Initial Plugin creation (7/1/2009)

 == Upgrade Notice ==
-= 5.0.1 =
+= 5.0.6 =
-Fix to jQuery issue in versions 5.0 and 5.0.1 that caused some jQuery features to malfunction on frontend of site and updated default settingq for use with jQuery (default to off) and Case Seneitive (default to on).
+* Fix Warning Message from parse_url function for some users.
+* Added Nonce to form to prevent possible maliscious form takeover on saving Quick Redirects.